hannahhoward/a1atscript/README.md

 }
 ```

 Note that this is preserved inside a compile or link function.
-Many thanks toMichael Bromley who provided the code to make this work in [this article](http://www.michaelbromley.co.uk/blog/350/exploring-es6-classes-in-angularjs-1-x).
+Many thanks to Michael Bromley who provided the code to make this work in [this article](http://www.michaelbromley.co.uk/blog/350/exploring-es6-classes-in-angularjs-1-x).

 ### Spice It Up: Write Your Own Injectors